Boost your online presence through effective Social Media SEO

 Social profiles are a must-have for all businesses.
 People expect to see reputable brands on social media.
 Like a broken or outdated website, consumers may see poor or non-existent social profiles as a red flag.

-Perhaps pre-covid, business cold ‘get away’ with leaving their SM untouched for weeks or months at a time.
+Perhaps pre-covid, a business could ‘get away’ with leaving their SM untouched for weeks or months at a time (not really, but I’m being generous here).
 But with so many businesses shuttering doors, an inactive (or nonexistent) SM profile could leave prospective clients to assume you’re out of business!

 Social media can help boost your online presence when you post often.
 Any marketer will tell you that it takes 7+ touchpoints with a client to move the needle on ‘conversion’.
 So popping up in feeds regularly is how you’ll increase likes, views, and clicks (aka optimizing).
 Posting regularly also allows you to humanize your brand and give it a voice where customers see themselves in you.